 Generally, starting a tour will incur marketing costs, but how much depends on what kind of services or activities you offer.
 For example, a tour operator business that provides guided hiking tours will need to advertise in relevant niche publications, design flyers and brochures for distribution at trade shows, and place advertisements in local newspapers or radio stations related to hiking destinations and associated activities.

 Trusting a professional and properly allocating your budget is essential.
-It is often better to invest some of your budgets in a marketing agency that will study your competitors and create good content, rich messaging, and suitable ads for your services.
+Investing some of your budgets in a marketing agency that will study your competitors and create good content, rich messaging, and suitable ads for your services is often better.
 Don’t “burn” your marketing budget at Facebook and Google on your own with no proper material and marketing techniques!

 Social media is a must for a business in the tourism industry